 In most states, including Pennsylvania, these types of crashes have decreased in number.
 In fact, Pennsylvania had been second on the list of states where deer-related crashes were more likely to occur.
 But currently, it has dropped to fourth.

 Even with the decline, Pennsylvania drivers are still at risk of colliding with a deer, especially in October and November.
-Statistically, one in every 86 Pennsylvania drivers will get in to a deer-related crash.
+Statistically, one in every 86 Pennsylvania drivers will get into a deer-related crash.
 The odds are even more frightening nationally: every five seconds, someone will collide with a deer.

 These types of accidents, as mentioned earlier, can cause a lot of property damage as well as personal injury.
 It is estimated that the average cost of a deer-vehicle collision in 2011 so far was slightly over $3,000.
 Pennsylvania residents may find themselves with bills for car repairs after a deer-vehicle crash.
 In some instances, they may also have growing medical expenses if they sustained any injuries.